wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 **M:**&ensp;The three states rotate as usual — there is waking and sleeping and waking again, but they do not happen to me.
 They just happen.
 To me nothing ever happens.
-There is something changeless, motionless, immovable, rock-like, unassailable; a solid mass of pure beïng–consciousness–bliss.
+There is something changeless, motionless, immovable, rock-like, unassailable; a solid mass of pure being–consciousness–bliss.
 I am never out of it.
 Nothing can take me out of it — no torture, no calamity.